 If you currently feel lost and have no idea what you want to spend the rest of your life on, then you can rest assured knowing that your purpose in life will eventually change anyway.

-This is especially important for young adults, who have no idea what career to chose.
+This is especially important for young adults, who have no idea what career to choose.
 Or maybe you just started your promising career and wake up every morning in panic because you dread working and worry whether or not you wasted all your years in college?

 At some point in my life, I also worried about picking the wrong education and career, and in the end, your first career will rarely turn out to be your life’s career.
 So take a deep breath, relax, and know that your life purpose can and probably will change at some point.